okta/okta-developer-docs/packages/@okta/vuepress-site/code/rest/index.md

    {style="list-style-type:lower-alpha"}
    1. Select **Super Administrator** under Roles and click **Save Changes**.

-1. Select the **Okta API Scopes** tab and then click **Grant** for each of the scopes that you want to add to the application's grant collection.
+1. Select the **Okta API Scopes** tab and then click **Grant** for each of the scopes that you want to add to the app grant collection.
 Ensure that you grant the scopes for the API access you require.
 See [Okta OAuth 2.0 scopes](https://developer.okta.com/docs/api/oauth2/).

    > **Notes:** When an API request is sent to the org authorization server's `/token` endpoint, it validates all of the requested scopes in the request against the app's grants collection.
 The scope is granted if it exists in the app's grants collection.